WheteThunger/SpawnModularCar/README.md

 - `DisableSpawnLimitEnforcement` (`true` or `false`) -- Set to `true` to keep all modular cars between server restarts.
 Otherwise, the game will delete extra cars beyond the server's configured modular car population, which *may* delete player cars depending on how recently they were spawned.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
 - `EnableEffects` (`true` or `false`) -- Enable audio and visual effects when spawning a car from a preset, using `mycar fix` or `mycar load`.
+- `FuelAmount` -- The amount of low grade fuel to add to the fuel tank when spawning.
+Only applies if the player has the `spawnmodularcar.autofuel` permission.
+When fixing the car or loading a preset, only the amount missing will be added to reach this minimum target value.
+Defaults to `-1` which represents maximum stack size.
-- `MaxPresetsPerPlayer` (`true` or `false`) -- The maximum number of module configuration presets each player is allowed to save.
+- `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.
-- `PreventEditingWhileCodeLockedOut` -- Whether to prevent players from editing the vehicle on a lift when they are not authorized to the car's code lock.
+- `PreventEditingWhileCodeLockedOut` (`true` or `false`) -- Whether to prevent players from editing the vehicle on a lift when they are not authorized to the car's code lock.
 Authorized players can still edit the vehicle regardless.

 ## Localization